michaelrsweet/zipc/DOCUMENTATION.md

     zipcOpen(const char *filename, const char *mode);

 The `zipcOpen` function opens a new ZIP container file.
-The `mode` argument specifies how the container is opened and currently must be the string "w" to indicate that the ZIP container file is opened for writing, replacing any existing file of the given name.  `NULL` is returned if the file cannot be created.
+The `mode` argument specifies how the container is opened:

+- "r" indicates that the ZIP container file is opened for reading.
+- "w" indicates that the ZIP container file is opened for writing, replacing any existing file of the given name.

+`NULL` is returned if the file cannot be opened or created.

+## zipcOpenFile

+    zipc_file_t *
+    zipcOpenFile(zipc_t *zc, const char *filename);

+The `zipcOpenFile` function opens a file in the ZIP container.  `NULL` is returned if the file cannot be found.